Lots of dogs get anxious when there is thunder and lightning. Here are some tips that may help them remain calm.

 - Have a stuffed Kong toy ready to go with something super yummy inside (i.e. peanut butter, ground up dog food) to serve as a distraction and soothing device during the worst of the storm.

-- If your dog is comfortable in the crate, have their crate available and padded with bedding, even a shirt that smells like you can be comforting.
+- If your dog is comfortable in the crate, have their crate available and padded with bedding.
+Provide them with their favorite toy, even a shirt that smells like you can be comforting.

 - Play soothing music to help distract them from the storm.